Automattic/Edit-Flow/readme.txt

 = 0.6 =
 * Editorial Metadata
 * Story Budget
-* Bug fix: editorial comments would show up on the Recent Comments widget.
+* Bug fix: Editorial comments should no longer show up in the stock Recent Comments widget or

 = 0.5.3 =
 * Fixes issue where default Custom Statuses and User Groups were returning even after being deleted